-This online course is full of information as well as a downloadable PDF with all the tools, materials and resources so you can easily access them and be on your way!
+This online course is full of information as well as a downloadable PDF with all the tools, materials, and resources needed so that you can easily access them and start creating!

 -- Rachel Sager: Artist.
 Teacher.
 Speaker.
 Writer.
 Rachel works on the cutting edge of the contemporary mosaic fine art movement—her innovative work has been represented in cities throughout the US and internationally, and has been awarded multiple bests of show in juried exhibitions.
 Her Marcellus Shale Series stands as a true Pittsburgh success story, and her work is collected with passion by private clients and corporations all over the world.
 Rachel’s commitment to the classical language of mosaic paired with her intuitive andamento style has shaped a strong voice in the mosaic world.
 She brings these classical techniques home to the “here and now” of the present American mosaic movement.
 Rachel proudly hails from the foothills of Appalachia and passionately preserves her storytelling, hillbilly roots as she weaves the colorful tales of family, nature, self-reliance, humor, and the legacy of coal through the lens of mosaic.
 Whether she is digging into the earth of her native Pennsylvania or traveling the world as a teacher and speaker, her mission to “build the line” in mosaic continues to inspire new generations of mosaicists. http://www.rachelsagermosaics.